NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 "To not step in the water", replied the teacher.

-I thought this was quite hilarious.
+I thought this exchange was quite hilarious.

 ![5c36c202a52c0](https://i.loli.net/2019/01/10/5c36c202a52c0.jpg)